Anoobis5/COVID_GeoJSON_FinalProject/README.md

  * Data Sources: We found tons of data from a variation of The data sources chosen included aggregate data from: the US Center for Disease Control, New York State Department of Health and New York City entities.
 Complete list of resources used can be found [here](https://github.com/Anoobis5/COVID_GeoJSON_FinalProject/tree/main/Resources).

- * Key Factors: Once we had our data sources drilled down, we began to see what they had to offer.
-The team brainstormed on a myriad of factors that we believed had a correlation ranging from income, population density, demographic, fatality rates, hospitalizations, education, average form of transportation (i.e. car v public transit) etc. We ultimately decided that for the scope of this project, the key factors we wanted to focus in and analyze were: household income, Race/Ethnicity, NYS vaccination rates by county, housing & head of household education level.
+ * Key Factors: Once we had our data sources narrowed down, we began to see what they had to offer.
+The team considered various factors that we believed had a correlation on residents' decisions to get vaccinated ranging from income, population density, demographic, fatality rates, hospitalizations, education, average form of transportation (i.e. car v public transit) etc. We ultimately decided that for the scope of this project, the key factors we wanted to focus in and analyze were: household income, Race/Ethnicity, NYS vaccination rates by county, housing & head of household education level.

 #### ETL & Database

-Once we had all the above identified, we began to parse and manipulate the data into forms that were fucntional for all later stages of the project.
+Once we had all the above identified within our datasources, we began to parse and transform the data into forms that were fucntional for all later stages of the project.
 Many different excel tools & functions were used in order to complete this first step, such as, sumif & sumifs, vlookups, conditional formatting, cut & paste, count, counts, countif & much more.
 Once the data had been vetted, it was then time to convert it into a pandas dataframe.
 We used the pandas library of python in order to convert it into an easily readable table for our machine learning model to read and use.
 But before that could happen we had to create and structure a system to house the data.

 In order to fill this missing piece we created a SQL database using PGAdmin in order to store and house our data.
 It was at this step that we thought it helpful to merge our race/ethnicity table with our low income table.
 This was completed using SQL within the database, which in turn created a new data table for our use.
 Once all the data tables were aggregated and successfully stored within our database they were sent applied to our Machine Learning model.
 ![Vacc_by_County_df](https://user-images.githubusercontent.com/84881187/140678174-5bc9d9c7-742b-4814-a5fa-2fba68399f2f.PNG)